 Characterized by its rotatable bezel with raised numerals, the Yacht-Master 35 comes in a range of material options, such as a stainless steel case with a platinum bezel, two-tone steel and yellow gold, and full 18k yellow gold.
 Equipped with the familiar Professional style dial with lume-filled plots and Mercedes-style hands, the Yacht-Master also features a date window for added practicality.

 Often regarded as the sweet spot for Rolex case sizes (for most of its history), some of Rolex’s most famous watch models came equipped with 36mm cases.
 As such, if you have a smaller wrist, you can choose from an extensive variety of 36mm Rolex watches.

-It’s clear that whether you go casual, dressy, or sporty, there are plenty of awesome Rolex watches for men with smaller wrists.
+Larger watches seem to be the hot watch trend for the moment, but trends come and go.
+Ultimately, your best bet is to choose the right watch for your wrist size.
+It’s clear that whether you go casual, dressy, or sporty, there are plenty of awesome luxury watches for men with smaller wrists.